Korela Fortress: Grand Duchy of Finland

 In the mid-18th century, the fortress was turned into a political prison of Imperial Russia.
 Some participants of the Decembrist Revolt (1825) were confined there.

 Republic of Finland

-In early-December 1917 Finland declared independence and Käkisalmi county became a part of the Karelian province.
-It was ceded to the Soviet Union in 1940.
+In early-December 1917 Finland declared independence and Käkisalmi became part of the independent Finland.
+In 1940, following the Winter War, Käkisalmi and the eastern portion of Finnish Karelia were ceded to the Soviet Union.
+During the Continuation War in 1941–1944, Finland temporarily gained back Käkisalmi, until the Soviet Union managed to reclaim it.
+The town was renamed Priozersk on October 1, 1948.

 In popular culture

 In October 1996, the opening scene of the film Brother was filmed outside the walls of the fortress.
 In the scene, the protagonist, Danila Bagrov, walks onto a filming set for a Nautilus Pompilius music video.